 When the meal is ready.
 Eat it directly out of the zip lock bag with a spork to avoid making additional dirty dishes to clean up.

 When done eating use any remaining hot water to clean off your spork and cup.
 Wipe dry with the napkin.
+Rinse and wipe dry your cup.
 The used napkin and food cooking zip lock get flattened and put in the clean zip-lock.
 Save the foil for your next meal if you only brought one piece of foil.

-The pouches make for a great method to pack out your waste too.
+The used zip lock bags do double duty.
+Providing a great method to pack out your waste too.